top of page

 Developer: Advanced Microcomputer Systems

-It has a linear storyline and is without multiple endings—unless the multiple death sequences were to be counted.
-Unlike other games, where one has full control over the player character, Dragon’s Lair is driven by quick time events.
 It’s a feature in games that is still commonly implemented today, where players must react quickly to on-screen prompts.
 For example, an arrow or symbol on the screen would flash, and individuals must complete the action in the limited time allocated.
-In this game particularly, failure of quick time events meant death.
+In this interactive movie particularly, failure of quick time events meant death.

-Dragon’s Lair remains as one of the few games archived in the Smithsonian Institution—and while it may not be as talked about as it was in the period of its initial release; it still is one of the most influential video games to date.
+Dragon’s Lair remains one of the few games archived in the Smithsonian Institution—and while it may not be as talked about as it was in the period of its initial release; it still is one of the most influential video games to date.

 2. Time Gal